renderorange/pasteburn/INSTALLATION.md

         [cookie]
         secret_key = default

+    Set the `secret_key` value to a complex random string for your installation.

 - footer

     The `footer` section key is required, and `links` option key within it.

         [footer]
         links = 1

+    To disable the links in the footer, set the `links` value to `0`.

 ## RUN THE DEVELOPMENT SERVER TO TEST